kristinadengland/resume/index.md

 - Managed CMS configurations on the front end (Drupal views, content types, etc.).

 ## Volunteer Work
-### Companies Taskforce at Teach Access
+### Accessibility Skills Hiring Toolkit Working Group at Teach Access
 2019-Present
-- Volunteer on the Companies Taskforce with a focus on the Accessibility Skills Hiring Toolkit.
+- Volunteer on the Accessibility Skills Hiring Toolkit Working Group with the American Federation for the Blind.
 - Facilitated the incorporation of interview questions into the toolkit.
 - Converted the original PDF version of the toolkit into [GitHub pages](https://teachaccess.github.io/accessibility-skills-hiring-toolkit/) to ensure the content was accessible, translatable, and maintainable.

+### Advised the American Red Cross on their First Digital Accessibility Specialist position
+2022
+- Provided feedback on their job description.
+- Provided them with recommended interview questions.
+- Helped them review resumes as they came in to determine overall qualifications of candidates.

 ## Academic Education
 - Project Management Certificate, University of Massachusetts Lowell